Package 'nonprobsvy'

 keep_boot

-a logical value indicating whether statistics from bootstrap should be kept.
-By default set to TRUE
+a logical value indicating whether statistics from bootstrap should be kept (default TRUE)

 nn_exact_se